Reading

 Thank You for making it possible for us, a sinful people, to have a personal relationship with You – the living and holy Almighty God.

-Thank You that through Your power at work in us we are able to choose obedience, choose to walk the narrow road and choose to not step away toward the broad road.
+Thank You that through Your power at work in us we are able to choose obedience, choose to walk the narrow road.

 Thank You Father God!